 Tips for Making Pancake Batter

 Mix the dry and wet ingredients separately.
-It’s important to have your egg incorporated into the other wet ingredients.
+It’s essential to incorporate your egg into the other wet ingredients.

-You want to make sure the egg yolk and white are mixed well to avoid stray pieces of egg white in your pancakes.
-Also, this will help you not overmix the batter once combined and ensure that the red color is consistent throughout your pancakes.
+You want to ensure the egg yolk and white are thoroughly mixed to avoid stray pieces of egg white in your pancakes.
+Additionally, this will help you avoid overmixing the batter once combined and ensure that the red color remains consistent throughout your pancakes.

 Tips for Cooking Pancakes